CraftAcademyLabs/ca_course/week3/portfolio_challenge/05_display_projects.md

 ### Mounting

-Mounting phase is when an instance of a component is being created and inserted into the DOM.
+The mounting phase is when an instance of a component is being created and inserted into the DOM.
 Apart from the `constructor()`, we have access to two lifecycle methods in this phase: `componentWillMount`, and `componentDidMount`.

 - **`constructor()`** is the first function called upon instantiating a React class and is where the initial state of the component is being set.
 If we only use the constructor to set the state we can use a shortcut provided by React.
 We can leave out the constructor and just say `state = {}`.